$285,540Average Value$152Average Price per Sq Ft29Homes For Sale

 Centennial Village Apartments and Townhomes is located in the historic town of Canal Fulton which is nestled in the northwest corner of Stark County along the Ohio and Erie Canal and the Tuscarawas River.
 Canal Fulton offers the advantages of living in a close knit community of historic beauty with the convenience of being a short drive to the hustle and bustle of bigger metropolitan areas of

-Indulge in a peaceful and secluded getaway just a short 10-minute drive from city amenities, nestled between Canal Fulton and Massillon.
-Experience the beauty of nature with stunning pond views from the living room, master bedroom, and inviting deck complete with a grill.
-Step outside to discover a serene oasis surrounded by trees, featuring an Amish-built swing, a cozy fire pit, and ample
+Indulge in a peaceful and secluded getaway, just a short 10-minute drive away from city amenities, nestled between Canal Fulton and Massillon.
+Experience the beauty of nature as you admire stunning pond views from the living room, master bedroom, and the inviting deck complete with a grill.
+Step outside and discover a serene oasis surrounded by trees, featuring an Amish-built swing, a cozy fire

 Walk Score® measures the walkability of any address.
 Transit Score® measures access to public transit.
 Bike Score® measures the bikeability of any address.
 CAP Index provides objective, accurate, and consistent data to help measure, compare, and mitigate crime risks.